pprados/cythonpackage/README.md

 )
 ```

+# Sample
+The project [test-cythonpackage](https://github.com/pprados/test-cythonpackage) propose a tiny exemple
+to use CythonPackage, and generate all binary version, with GitHub Action.

 # Advanced usage
-To make this magie, we manipulate some parameters.
-You can remove some manipulation with a dict
+To make this magic, we manipulate some special parameters at different levels.
-in `cythonpackage` parameter.
+You can remove some manipulation with a dictionary in `cythonpackage` parameter.
 ```python
 from setuptools import setup, find_packages